tbensky/npct/README.md

 	1. Everyone starts by running `config.html` to configure the ESP32.
 The first time though, An md5 is computed based on as many random things as I could think of in `config.html`.
 This initial md5 is their `private code.`  Another md5 is then calculated from `some salt` + `private code.`  The 32 character length of this 2nd md5 is their `public code`, but it is a tad long for a BLE name, so it is cut in half to 16 (I read somwhere that entropy is still pretty uniform in such a thing).

-	1. The ESP32's BLE name will be the tag `#C19:` + `public code` + a 2-digit hex code about their health.
-So something like `#C19:abcdefghijklmnop06` for someone's who public md5 is `abcdefghijklmnop` and has a sore throat and a cough (see `config.html` for "important" health codes I pulled from the CDC).
+	1. The ESP32's BLE name will be the tag `#C19:` + `public code` + a 4-digit hex code about their health (so up to 32 health conditions can be presented).
+So something like `#C19:abcdefghijklmnop0006` for someone's who public md5 is `abcdefghijklmnop` and has a sore throat and a cough (see `config.html` for relevant health codes pulled from the CDC).

 	1. The `private code` is used to verify the person tossing around the public md5 is also the person who ran `config.html` and got all of this going in the first place.
 That is (in particular for sharing their log data online) they might be asked for both md5s, and only if `substr(md5(salt+private),16) == public` do we believe them.
 I am guessing that knowing the salt (it's in the source code) and the public code will not allow anyone to "compute" the private md5.
 (But who cares....this isn't a bank--the whole system relies on everyone "playing nice" to help us get out of this damn pandemic.)